 DirectorDavid Rousseau founded the Centre for Systems Philosophy, which promotes the use of Systems Philosophy as a methodology for addressing problems that require both scientific and philosophical analysis.
-He is Editor-in-Chief of the peer-reviewed open-access journal “Systema: connecting Matter, Life, Culture and Technology”, focused on the philosophical foundations of systems science, the systemic links between disciplines, and the value of systemic approaches to solving complex problems.
+In particular, he is interested in how we can use systems thinking to bring matters of ultimate concern into the domain of science.
+He is Editor-in-Chief of Systema, the Journal of the Bertalanffy Centre for the Systems Sciences.
+He chairs the Special Integration Group (SIG) on Systems Philosophy in the International Society for the Systems Sciences.
 He is a Visiting Fellow at the Centre for Systems Studies and a member of the Centre for Spirituality Studies, both at the University of Hull.
-He is an Honorary Research Fellow in the Alister Hardy Religious Experience Research Centre in the University of Wales, and an Executive Member of the British Association for the Study of Spirituality.
+He is an Honorary Research Fellow in the Alister Hardy Religious Experience Research Centre in the University of Wales, and an Executive Member and Company Secretary of the British Association for the Study of Spirituality.
 He is a Fellow of the Royal Society for the encouragement of Arts, Manufactures and Commerce (RSA).
-His academic education spans Engineering (with a specialisation in Systems Practice), Philosophy (with a specialisation in Philosophy of Mind) and Religious Studies (with a specialisation in spiritual experiences).
+His academic background spans Engineering (with a specialisation in Systems Engineering), Philosophy (with a specialisation in Philosophy of Mind) and Religious Studies (with a specialisation in spiritual experiences).
 His early career involved more than 20 years in senior management, programme management and systems engineering roles in the aerospace and semiconductor industries.
 Over that period he maintained a long-standing interest in the Big Questions, and the clues about them provided by exceptional human experiences.
-Over time he realised how systems thinking can open up new lines of research in this area, so in 2008 he started a PhD study using Systems Philosophy to analyse the mind-body relationship in the light of near-death experiences.
+Over time he realised how systems thinking can open up new avenues of research in this area, and so in 2007 he returned to academia to help develop such methodologies.
+In 2008 he started a PhD study using Systems Philosophy to analyse the mind-body relationship in the light of near-death experiences.
 The success of this research encouraged him to found the Centre for Systems Philosophy to further develop Systems Philosophy and to promote its application.
 David’s current research is focused on the unity of knowledge, the modelling of the nature of Nature, and the ontological foundations of moral intuitions.

 Publications in process